May 25, 2013, 11:43:06 AM *

 Since Borderlines are part-time selves- they needed your good to fuse to.
 And that means that a Borderline will never see you as a whole person, a friend or an ally that can be trusted because they cannot form their own whole self to do so.
 Apart from you- they can only flee from their all or none thinking and their bad split of you and re-create the bond with someone else who now represents good.

 Borderline is a repetitious, compulsive, seeking part time self with an inability to suffer through the necessary abandonment depression from their parent who is now badly internalized as a punitive taskmaster who shames them for their fragmented failure to be a "self" without clinging to others and subsequently, hating them.
-Thought
+Idea

 In the conclusion of a Borderline relationship- you will be presented (in hindsight) with what was mirrored- and then realize that this was important enough (you projected this *firmly*) to be recognized by the Borderline (a person who survived their childhood by finding their parent's Achilles heel and with that knowledge manipulated (the parent) to give the Borderline what was needed for survival.)
 Can this look like anti-social behavior?
 Only if the attachment bond doesn't exist- Sociopaths don't really get very far with healthy people.